CCCA Members

 • Champlain College, Miller Information Commons (Emerging Professional)

 My name is Celia Russell.
 I am originally from Cumberland Center, Maine and have spent the last several years in Vermont.
 After receiving my BA in English and Secondary Education from Saint Michael’s College, I decided to pursue a career in library science.
-I started out volunteering at the local library in my hometown in Maine where I helped with a project transcribing local Civil War records, sparking my interest in archival studies.
-I went on to work as a Library Assistant in a 7th-12th grade public school for four years, and have spent the past two years working at the Champlain College Miller Information Commons on the Access Services team.
-While in my current position I have been fortunate to be able to observe special collections at work and help with a few projects.
-I completed my MS-ILS online at the University at Buffalo in May of 2021 and am excited to use what I have learned to benefit the field of library science, especially in the area of special collections and archives.
-I love learning more about history through various artifacts and the stories that they tell and hope to learn all I can to help preserve these stories for others.
+I began by volunteering at the local library in my hometown in Maine where I helped with a project transcribing local Civil War records, sparking my interest in archival studies.
+I went on to work as a Library Assistant in a 7th-12th grade public school for four years, and went on to work at the Champlain College Miller Information Commons in 2019 where I served on the Access Services team for five years.
+I completed my MS-ILS online at the University at Buffalo in May of 2021, and was promoted to Special Collections & Reference Coordinator at Champlain in July of 2024.
+In my previous position I was fortunate to have been able to observe special collections at work and help with a few projects, and am excited to use my skills developed in graduate school and on the job to serve the community at Champlain through the preservation and use of archival materials.

-Blue Schuler is a current graduate student in the Library Science program at North Carolina Central University, with a concentration in Archives and Records Management.
-They are the Library and Archival Manager at the Brazoria County Historical Museum, in which they are the solo arranger for both the library and archival collections.
-The main goal of their work is to decolonize the narrative, as well as bring a voice and spotlight to the underserved and underrepresented communities that reside in the Gulf Coast region of Texas, particularly the Black, Latine, and Asian populations.
-Outside of library and archives work, Blue holds a Bachelor's of Fine Arts degree in Theatre from Adelphi University, and has a particular passion for reading and writing dramas and poetry.
+Taylor Schuler is a current graduate student in the Library Science program at North Carolina Central University, with a concentration in Archives and Records Management.
+They are the Special Collections Technician at West Chester University of PA, in which they assist in management of the University Libraries' Special Collections.
+The main goal of their work is to decolonize the narrative, as well as bring a voice and spotlight to the underserved and underrepresented communities that reside in the area.
+Outside of library and archives work, Taylor holds a Bachelor's of Fine Arts degree in Theatre Arts: Acting from Adelphi University, and has a particular passion for reading and writing dramas and poetry.

 • (Emerging Professional)